Non-normal affine monoids: Local cohomology and holes

-If $\lochom{i+1}_q \neq 0$, then there is an element of degree $q$ in this module.
-Hence there is a face $F$ of *dimension $i$ such that $q \in \QoQF$.
-Now our description of the holes in the localization $Q_F$ (cf. \ref{prop:locholes}) implies that $q$ is contained in a family of holes $\gp{G} + p$ of $Q$ with $F \subset G$.
-In particular, $\sdim G \geq \sdim F = i$. \end{proof} Our next goal is a partial converse to \ref{cor:loccomneu}.
+Our next goal is to show how the families of holes restrict the support of the local homology modules.
 For this, we take a closer look at the Ishida complex.
 In this we follow \cite[Section 12.2]{millersturm}.
 Fix an element $q \in\gp{Q}$.
 The part of $\mho_Q$ in degree $q$ is determined by the faces $F \subset Q$ such that $q \in Q_F$.
 Therefore, we consider the set $\nab \defa \set{F \subseteq Q \with q \in Q_F, F \text{ a face}}$.
 This set is clearly closed under going up in the face lattice of $Q$.
 Now let $\Pc$ be a cross-section polytope of $\cone{Q}$ and let $\Pc^\vee$ be the polar polytope of $\Pc$.
 Then the face lattice of $\Pc^\vee$ equals the order dual of the face lattice of $Q$ (i.e. the face lattice of $\Pc$ turned upside down).
 Hence the images $\nabv$ of the faces in $\nab$ in the face lattice of $\Pc^\vee$ form a set that is closed under going down.
 In other words, $\nabv$ is a polyhedral subcomplex of the boundary complex of $\Pc^\vee$.
 Because $\nab$ corresponds to the part of $\mho_Q$ in degree $q$, we can reinterpret this part as an (augmented) polyhedral chain complex for $\nabv$, while reversing the cohomological degrees.
 So the reduced homology of the polyhedral cell complex $\nabv$ gives us the local cohomology of $\kQ$ in degree $q$ (\cite[p.
 258]{millersturm}):